nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Steps 1c1-1c2 are repeated until the parameters are valid.
   Use case resumes from step 2.

 * 3a.
-DorManagerPro detects an error in the confirmation message sent by the User
+User expresses they do not want to delete the profile after all.
     * 3a1.
-DorManagerPro asks the user for confirmation to delete the profile again.
-    * 3a2.
-User confirms again.

-  Steps 3a1-3a2 are repeated until the confirmation is correct.
-  Use case resumes from step 4.

-* 3b.
-User expresses they do not want to delete the profile after all.
-    * 3b1.
 DorManagerPro acknowledges the rejection.

   Use case ends.